alibaba/arthas/arthas-tutorials-en/command/mc-retransform/retransform-more.md

 > If you do not clear all retransform entries and trigger retransform again, the retransformed classes will still take effect when arthas stop.

-After deleting the retransform entry above and explicitly triggering the retransform, you can use the `jad` command to confirm that the result of the previous retransform has been eliminated.
+After deleting the retransform entry above and explicitly triggering the retransform, you can use the `jad`{{}} command to confirm that the result of the previous retransform has been eliminated.

 Visit [/user/0]({{TRAFFIC_HOST1_80}}/user/0) again, an exception will be thrown.